teaching-networks/animations/docs/guide/GUIDE.md

 Once you apply any changes to the clients source code the build runner will automatically recompile all needed files and reload the website.

+#### Debugging

+Once ready to develop you might miss debugging.
+With IntelliJ you need to install the JetBrains Plugin within your browser.
+Once that is done create a new JavaScript Debug launch configuration with is configured to use `localhost:8080` and fire it up.
+Debugging should work as expected.

 ## Testing